 Here are several examples of popular soft and hard skills employers may be seeking:

 1. Active listening skills

 Active listening is the ability to focus completely on a speaker, understand their message, comprehend the information and respond thoughtfully.
-Active listeners use verbal and non-verbal techniques to show and keep their attention on the speaker.
-Developing and using active listening skills can show your colleagues that you engaged and have interest in the project or task at hand.
+Active listeners use verbal and nonverbal techniques to show and keep their attention on the speaker.
+Developing and using active listening skills can show your colleagues that you are engaged and have an interest in the project or task at hand.

 Related listening skills include:

 Communication skills are the abilities you use when giving and receiving different kinds of information.
 Some examples include communicating ideas, feelings or what’s happening around you.
 Communication skills involve listening, speaking, observing and empathizing.
 Having strong communication skills is important in every industry at every career level.

 3. Computer skills

 Computer skills involve the ability to learn and operate various technology.
 Hardware skills allow you to physically operate a computer and can be as simple as knowing how to turn devices on and off.
 Software skills help you to efficiently use computer programs and applications.
 There are some software skills that employers may consider as prerequisites to employment, like using spreadsheets or knowing a certain coding language.

 Related computer skills include: